 Therefore, this breed thrives in a flourishing household of people, children and other pets, as long as someone is home for most of the time.
 Keep in mind that the Siamese cat demands to be treated with respect and will not hesitate to notify someone if they do not abide by its terms.

-The Siamese cat has a shorthaired and silky coat that does not require a lot of attention.
+They are shorthaired and have a silky coat that does not require a lot of attention.
 Brush it once or twice a week to maintain its standard.
-Other than that, an occasional bath, regular dental care, cleaning of ears, plus all the other essential cat maintenance is necessary.
+Other than that, an occasional bath, regular dental care, cleaning of ears, plus all the other essential cat maintenance is necessary